 - the awarding institution;

 - the Australian Education International (AEI) Section at the Australian Diplomatic Mission; or

 - the Ministry of Justice.

 All translations must be carried out by an accredited translator to be accepted.

-To find accredited translators in your area, visit the National Accreditation Authority for Translators and Interpreters (NAATI) website.
+If you are not eligible for the free service, you can find an accredited translator in your area on the National Accreditation Authority for Translators and Interpreters website.